shifenhutu/django-admin-advanced-search/README.md

 - Django >= 5.1

 Note: This package has been tested specifically on Django 5.1, 5.2 with Python 3.12.
 While it may work on other versions, compatibility is not guaranteed for versions outside this range.

+This package is designed specifically for text field searches.
+For numeric and date/time field filtering, consider using [django-admin-rangefilter](https://github.com/silentsokolov/django-admin-rangefilter).

 ## Installation